 The applicant must complete the application process through the health professions counselor located in the Student Development Office.
-The ADN program offers two starts: Summer Term II and Fall Semester.
-A ranking process will be used by the admissions committee in the review of ADN applications.
-Applicants will receive points for the requirements met and applicants will be ranked by the number of points earned.
+The ADN program offers two starts: Summer and Fall Terms.

 All applicants must complete a high school diploma or equivalency program.
 The date of formal application to the program will be the date the applicant submits a complete application to the ADN program.
-Final acceptance to the program will be when the applicant has been selected according to the ranking process and has successfully completed all of the prerequisites for the ADN program.
-The date of application will be factored in if two or more applicants tie for the same rank.
+Final acceptance to the program will be when the applicant has successfully completed all of the prerequisites for the ADN program.
+The date of application will be factored in if two or more applicants compete for vacancy.
 Completed applications are reviewed starting in December for the next academic year.